 - Increased yield, at harvest

-Your farm will benefit from both crop health and yield, and in the amount of inputs, you don’t need.
+A small amount of humic acid can go a long way to benefit both crop health and yield, and to reduce the amount of additional inputs needed.
 Applying humic acid to your crops will impact your bottom line in two ways: less inputs, more production.
 Which means more money in your pocket.

 Plants have many moving parts.
 All of them, roots, stems, fruits, and leaves – benefit from humic acid.
 After your crop gets a little growth, and before insect pests find it, a foliar spray of humic acid will help your crop survive an insect infestation.

-You may usually think of foliar sprays as fungicides or pesticides but think of a humic acid spray as a nutrient boost.
-It’s also an insect repellant for your crop.
+You may usually think of foliar sprays as fungicides or pesticides but think of a humic acid spray as a nutrient boost, and a potential insect repellant for your crop.

 Soil scientists have found that both root applied and foliar applied humic acid increase a number of plant enzymes that are reacting to a mild stress.
 Cytokinins and jasmonic acid (JA) both are increased with humic acid applications, especially foliar.
 These enzymes act as signals against eventual pathogen attacks.